Jean-Paul Laufenburger: Career

-Laufenburger won the Swiss championship title five times.
+During his FCB time, Laufenburger won the Swiss championship title five times.
 For the first time in Basel's 1966–67 season.
 In that season Laufenburger also won the double with Basel.
 In the Cup final in the former Wankdorf Stadium on 15 May 1967 Basel's opponents were Lausanne-Sports.
 Helmut Hauser scored the decisive goal via penalty.
 The game went down in football history due to the sit-down strike that followed that penalty goal.
 With the score at 1–1 after 88 minutes play, referee Karl Göppel awarded Basel a controversial penalty.
 After the 2–1 lead for Basel the Lausanne players subsequently refused to resume the game and they sat down demonstratively on the pitch.
 The referee was forced to abandon the match.
 Basel were awarded the cup with a 3–0 forfeit.

-As well as the championship, Laufenburger won the Swiss Cup and the Swiss League Cup.
-He played a total of 107 matches for Basel, including 71 in the Championship, Cup and League Cup.
-The other 36 were in European Cup, UEFA Cup and Fairs Cup.
+As well as the Swiss championship, Laufenburger also won the Swiss Cup and the Swiss League Cup.
+Between the years 1964 and 1974 he played a total of 167 games for Basel.
+60 of these games were in the Swiss Super League, 11 in the Swiss Cup and the League Cup, 36 in the UEFA competitions (European Cup, Cup of the Alps and Inter-Cities Fairs Cup) and 60 were friendly games.

-After his ten years with FC Basel, Laufenburger returned to and played a further two years for his youth club Mulhouse in the French Division 2.
+After his ten years with FC Basel, Laufenburger returned to and played a further two years for his youth club Mulhouse in the French Division 2, the first season as first choice keeper and the second as back up.

 Personal life

 Laufenburger's nick name was "Bolle", not only to his family and friends, but he also called so by the Basel fan culture.
 He lived in Village-Neuf on the French side of the border by Basel.
 He was married to Agnès.
-He suffered from Parkinson's disease and was forced into early retirement.
-He died in 2014.
+Not only during his active playing time as a semi-professional goalkeeper, he worked as an electrician in Basel.
+Long before his normal retirement age, Laufenburger had to retire from professional life due to the outbreak of his illness (Parkinson's disease) and also give up his involvement with the FCB seniors.
+Jean-Paul Laufenburger lived with his illness for around 20 years, which was often painful for him and those close to him.
+On 16 November 2014, three days before his 71st birthday, Laufenburger died at home in Village-Neuf.